Flughafen Wien Aktiengesellschaft (OTCMKTS:VIAAY) Reaches New 12-Month Low at $11.92

-Flughafen Wien Aktiengesellschaft (OTCMKTS:VIAAY – Get Free Report)’s stock price reached a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as $11.92 and last traded at $11.92, with a volume of 0 shares.
+Flughafen Wien Aktiengesellschaft (OTCMKTS:VIAAY – Get Free Report)’s stock price hit a new 52-week low during trading on Wednesday .
+The stock traded as low as $11.92 and last traded at $11.92, with a volume of 0 shares trading hands.
 The stock had previously closed at $11.92.

 Flughafen Wien Aktiengesellschaft Price Performance

-Flughafen Wien Aktiengesellschaft (OTCMKTS:VIAAY – Get Free Report) last posted its quarterly earnings results on Tuesday, August 20th.
+Flughafen Wien Aktiengesellschaft (OTCMKTS:VIAAY – Get Free Report) last released its quarterly earnings data on Tuesday, August 20th.
 The transportation company reported $0.20 earnings per share (EPS) for the quarter.
-The company had revenue of $299.34 million during the quarter.
+The firm had revenue of $299.34 million during the quarter.

 About Flughafen Wien Aktiengesellschaft